Star Wars: Masters of Teräs Käsi: Development

 The character Arden Lyn was created specifically for the game.
 The character's design was initially much more androgynous than how she appears in the final game.
 Some obscure characters, such as Jodo Kast, were included in the game for no more reason than that a member of the development team liked the character and was able to build a compelling model.
-Jango Fett began life as an alternate costume for Boba Fett before later being cut from the final lineup.
 Gammorean guard Thok had previously had a film appearance within Jabba's palace in Star Wars: Episode VI – Return of the Jedi.
 Hoar was another new character created for the game.
 He was later given additional backstory, including ties to characters in Star Wars: Episode II – Attack of the Clones and the video game Star Wars: Jedi Knight: Dark Forces II.
 In an interview with Destructoid, Capcom's Seth Killian mentioned that Star Gladiator was originally pitched as a Star Wars fighting game.
 Ultimately the pitch did not succeed and LucasArts instead developed Masters of Teräs Käsi.
 To promote the game, Star Wars: The Official Magazine ran a contest in June 1998 in which a black PlayStation console with the Star Wars: Masters of Teräs Käsi logo on the top was given out.

-"Teräs Käsi" refers to a martial art used in the game; both words have been borrowed from Finnish and they literally mean "steel hand".
+"Teräs Käsi" refers to a martial art used in the game; both words have been borrowed from Finnish, meaning "steel" and "hand" respectively.
+However the phrase does not mean "steel hand", as that would be teräskäsi.
 The developers learned of Teräs Käsi from West End Games' Shadows of the Empire Source Book.
 Steve Perry, who came up with the concept of Teräs Käsi, said he did not speak Finnish, but "wanted something with a certain kind of sound, and the Norse languages have the kind of rhythm I like."